 If your dog did not always do it, it would help to consider what else happened when it stopped wagging its tail.
 If it stopped doing it suddenly, it might be due to an injury, something causing it to become depressed or something causing it to become tired.

-What is different when it does wag its tail
+What is different when your dog does wag its tail

 If it does wag its tail sometimes, it would also help to consider what is different when it does wag its tail.
 For example, if it does wag its tail when you are about to walk it, the cause might be that it is bored most of the time.